 - Collaborate with others in real time using iCloud

-- Share your documents across devices, using Mac, iOS, or almost any web browser
+- Share your documents across devices, using Mac, iPad, iPhone/iPad touch, or almost any web browser

 Posted by Michael E. Cohen on June 13, 2017